 Candidates must maintain a GPA of 3.0 on a 4.0 scale to be in acceptable academic standing.
 At the graduate level, a grade of "C" indicates below average performance.
 Only two grades of "C" may be applied to the degree.
 Candidates who do not maintain a 3.0 GPA are placed on academic probation.
 Candidates on probation must achieve an overall GPA of at least 3.0 within two (2) semesters.
-Failure to maintain this standard may result in suspension from the program by action of the Division of Education Graduate Committee.
+Failure to maintain this standard may result in suspension from the program by action of the Division of Education Graduate Faculty and the Teacher Education Board.
 Candidates who have been suspended from the program may reapply after two (2) semesters, not including summer terms.
-Readmission is not guaranteed.
-Readmitted candidates must achieve a GPA of 3.0 in the semester in which the condidates reenter the program.
-The Division of Education Graduate Committee will review candidates who do not maintain a 3.0 GPA for possible suspension.
+Re-admission is not guaranteed.
+Re-admitted candidates must achieve a GPA of 3.0 in the semester in which the candidates reenter the program.
+The Division of Education Graduate Faculty will review candidates who do not maintain a 3.0 GPA for possible suspension.
 A second suspension will result in permanent dismissal.
-Only course work at Pfeiffer University is used in calculating the GPA.
+Only coursework at Pfeiffer University is used in calculating the GPA.
+Additional academic probation, suspension, and dismissal policy information can be found in the policies section of the Graduate Catalog.
+The Division of Education adheres to all of the University policies related to probation, suspension, and dismissal.